 Until then, though everyone in their inner circle knew Elvis had proposed, when not wearing it, Ginger kept the gorgeous custom made engagement ring in her bathroom at Graceland for security.
 It was also an attempt to be sensitive until they could tell his daughter Lisa Marie of their plans to wed.
 Lisa seemed to adore Ginger and was photographed on more than one occasion sitting on her lap.
 They needn’t have worried about her reaction.
 Lisa, who was playing in Ginger’s bathroom with a friend, discovered the ring, Her friend told her what the ring meant.
 Later, catching her off guard, she asked Ginger if she was going to marry her Daddy.
 “I hope so,” Ginger answered.
 She knew it was important to Elvis to tell Lisa in his own way and tried to be cautious.
 Lisa was happy to hear it.
 Shortly after, Elvis, who was relieved the cat was out of the bag, sat down with Lisa to give her the news formally.
 All was good.

-Now, everything was a blur.
 Thousands gathered at the gates of Graceland.
 The heat was overwhelming and medics were brought in to help.
-Many not already in Memphis, got in their cars or on planes and made their way to his funeral.
-Celebrities such as James Brown, Ann-Margret, and Sammy Davis Jr. Even not-yet-famous, Bill Murray dropped everything and flew to Memphis, knowing it was going to be a cultural phenomenon.
-So many others arrived.
-The decision was made to allow fans to file past his coffin in a public viewing – a surreal experience.
+Many not already in Memphis, got in their cars or on planes and made their way to his funeral; including celebrities such as James Brown, Ann-Margret, and Sammy Davis Jr. Even not-yet-famous, Bill Murray dropped everything and flew to Memphis, knowing it was going to be a “cultural phenomenon.”
+Graceland was overrun with grief and the decision was made to allow fans to file past his coffin in a public viewing – a surreal experience.
 As the funeral procession made its way to the cemetery, the occasional fan rushed to the hearse only to be pulled away by one of the many law enforcement officers lining the roadway.
 Once at Forest Hill Cemetery, a sea of flowers covered the grounds.
-In fact, on August 17, 1977, more flowers were sold in one day than any other time in history.
+In fact, on August 17, 1977, more flowers were sold in one day than at any other time in history.

 Already pushed aside was Ginger.
 Young, in grief-stricken shock, and gentile by nature, she didn’t protest.
 She hid out at her mother’s home as she was bombarded by interview requests.
 All of which she tried to ignore or refuse.
 Then came the threats – threats that indicated if she didn’t speak with the press they’d print what they wanted -truth be damned.
 Others in the inner circle, she was told, had already talked with them.
 So, in an effort to placate the press, she agreed.
 It was a desperate attempt for peace that ended up casting her in a negative light.
 Elvis had warned her that people would want to hurt her out of jealousy and he was right.
 There were other regrettable decisions made in the aftermath of his death, but few have caused the most negative talk than when her mother had to file a claim seeking payment for the modest house Elvis had promised to buy for her.
 What people don’t realize is that her mother had just divorced, and had made financial decisions around that generous offer.
 She was facing homelessness.
 Also, it is completely normal for claims to be made toward the estate of a deceased person during the Probate Court period.
 Most states allow 18 months for a claim (or bill) to be presented as an estates assets are sorted out.
 Without getting into the specifics, it’s a known fact that Ginger’s family was absolutely not the only people close to Elvis to do so.
 There are hard decisions people have to confront when someone passes away – famous or not – and Probate matters are one of those.